MMarzCodeFellows/reading-notes/Structure Web Pages with HTML.md

 - The content in the middle, for example: < p > HTML Training is Great < /p >

 ## **What is it called when you give an element extra information?**
-It is called an Attributes when giving extra information with HTML.
+It is called an Attributes when giving extra information to an element with HTML.

+See Modzilla Atrribute Section @ website: [Mozilla](https://developer.mozilla.org/en-US/docs/Glossary/Attribute)

 ## **What is a semantic element?**
+Semantics are

+See Modzilla HTML Guide - Semantic Section: [Mozilla](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)